Pronunciation of 'natarajananda'

 English (United States)

-A term combining 'Nataraja' (Lord Shiva as the cosmic dancer) and 'Ananda' (bliss), symbolizing the blissful dance of creation and destruction.
+Derived from 'Nataraja' (Lord Shiva as the cosmic dancer) and 'Ananda' (bliss), symbolizing the joy or bliss of cosmic dance.